 - How the Latin American Region is working in the international framework in food laws and regulations.

 - How to use the www to learn more about specific topics and countries

 The lead instructor for this course is Dr. Rebeca Lopez-Garcia, a food industry consultant who lives in Mexico.
 She will be joined by several food law professional from the region who will be available by email to answer your questions.
 There is also a Course Manager who will be available to help with any and all concerns regarding this course.

-The course is taught in a series of sections or " Modules".
+The course is taught in a series of sections or ” Modules”.
 Each module lasts one week and represents specific food issues or the food laws of a specific geographic region.
 Each module will be uploaded on Monday.
-You will have one week to read the materials and complete the assignment.
+You will have ten (10) days to read the materials and complete the assignment.
 Once uploaded, the Modules remain online throughout the duration of the course so you can always go back in case you miss a week or need to refer to a specific topic.

 Sample Course Outline: